MGEScan/mgescan/docs/source/installation.rst

 MGEScan on Galaxy Installation
 ===============================================================================

-MGEScan on Galaxy provide local installation and cloud installation.
+MGEScan on Galaxy provides local installation and cloud installation.

 Local Installation
 -------------------------------------------------------------------------------

-This installation manual is for Ubuntu 14.04+ distribution.
-Others are not tested.
+The installation is for Ubuntu 14.04+ distribution.
+Others (e.g. OpenSUSE, Fedora) are not tested.

 Prerequisite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Software packages and system packages are requied to run MGEScan.
-You need to
+There are required software packages and system packages to run MGEScan.
+You
-install system packages with ``sudo`` command.
-An admin ``root`` privilege is
+need to install system packages with ``sudo`` command (admin ``root``
-required.
+privilege is required). virtualenv is used for Python package installation.

 System Packages
 *******************************************************************************

-If you have ``virtualenv``, ``git``, and ``python-dev``, you can skip this
+If ``virtualenv``, ``git``, and ``python-dev`` are available on your system,
-step.
+you can skip this step.

 **Ubuntu**